modelica/ModelicaConference2021/abstracts/abstract_8B_1.md

-Parallel Fast: An Efficient Coupling Approach for Co-Simulation with Different Coupling Step Sizes
+## Parallel Fast: An Efficient Coupling Approach for Co-Simulation with Different Coupling Step Sizes

-Franz Holzinger1,2 Klaus Schuch2 Martin Benedikt1 Daniel Watzenig1,3
+**Franz Holzinger, Klaus Schuch, Martin Benedikt, Daniel Watzenig**

 Abstract

 The primary task of co-simulation is the synchronization and exchange of data between the subsystems, e.g., FMUs, at certain coupling points.
 If the FMUs have different